 Finally, after your arrival in Leuven, you must:

 - Choose your courses and inform the Carleton Registrar of your choices, to complete your Letter of Permission process.

 Make a list of your remaining Carleton Graduation Requirements

 In order to graduate with a Bachelor of Humanities, you must satisfy all of the requirements of your degree.
 These add up to 20.0 Carleton credits, which is the equivalent of 20 full-year courses.

-(Courses that don’t fulfil any graduate requirements sit ‘extra to degree’ on your audit, and don’t count towards the 20.0 credits you need to graduate).
+(Courses that don’t fulfill any graduate requirements sit ‘extra to degree’ on your audit, and don’t count towards the 20.0 credits you need to graduate).

-You may transfer credits from Leuven back to Carleton only if they fulfil one of your graduation requirements.
+You may transfer credits from Leuven back to Carleton only if they fulfill one of your graduation requirements.
 In order to see what graduation requirements you have left at Carleton, do the following.

 - Decide whether to do a Combined Honours in Humanities and Philosophy or the Honours in Humanities with a Study Year Abroad

 - Print out your current audit and the Course Progression Chart for the Combined Honours or for the Honours with a Study Year Abroad.